ndd21/PHYS281/docs/overview.md

 Show basics of file IO.
 The open function for reading a writing a plain text file.

-### Numpy and scipy
+### NumPy and SciPy

-Show some of the basic of numpy, mainly focusing the use of numpy arrays.
+Show some of the basic of NumPy, mainly focusing the use of NumPy arrays.

 Some random number generation.
 Some basic fitting.
-Show basic IO with numpy (maybe mention pandas).
+Show basic IO with NumPy (maybe mention pandas).

 ### Plotting with Matplotlib